 ICAEW’s entry requirements relate to your school, college or other relevant qualifications and full details can be found at icaew.com/careers.
 While employers are looking for applicants with a good academic history, employability skills are just as important.
 Check your chosen employer’s website for their specific requirements before you apply.

 You can start the ACA as an independent student, but we recommend you secure a training agreement with an authorised employer as soon as you can.
-ICAEW authorised employers must meet strict standards to train ACA students, meaning you’ll benefit from a first-rate employer who is committed to giving you support and guidance throughout your training.
-Securing a training agreement early on also means that you’ll be paid a competitive salary while training too!
+These firms must meet strict standards to train ACA students, meaning you’ll benefit from a first-rate employer who is committed to giving you support and guidance throughout your training.
+Securing a training agreement early on also means that you’ll be paid a competitive salary while training.

 Recruiters look for a broad range of personal skills, not just academic ability.
 Having demonstrated your sharp mind, you’ll also need to show that you have the right character and outlook.
 Part of this means being good with people (particularly clients), at ease with numbers and interested in the way an organisation’s financial matters impact on performance.